billwu90325/Multi-Client-2A1B-Game/README.md

 socket progamming with TCP &amp; UDP

 **To test the code:**
-*Prerequisite* you need to make sure all the files are in the same folder
+*Prerequisite:* make sure all the files are in the same folder
 ### Build
 `$ bash build.sh`
 Generate executable file and place it in corresponding path